-Amounts relating to project development which were capitalised in investment property and in inventories during 2011, pertaining to material contracts (as required by Listing Rule 5.70.1), to which the Group is a party and in which directors are materially interested amounted to €2,227,043 (2010: €7,867,099).
-These services were provided by shareholder companies mentioned previously, entities controlled or significantly influenced by the shareholder companies and Midi p.l.c.'s jointly controlled entity.
-Outstanding contractual commitments for project development in relation to such contracts as at the end of the reporting period amounted to €1,471,358 (2010: €126,145).
+Amounts relating to project development which were capitalised in investment property and in inventories during 2012, pertaining to material contracts (as required by Listing Rule 5.70.1), to which the Group is a party and in which directors are materially interested amounted to €600,897 (2011: €2,227,043).
+These services were provided by shareholder companies mentioned previously, entities controlled or significantly influenced by the shareholder companies and MIDI p.l.c.'s jointly controlled entity.
+Outstanding contractual commitments for project development in relation to such contracts as at the end of the reporting period amounted to €1,364,176 (2011: €1,471,358).

-The transactions undertaken with related parties, disclosed above, were carried on commercial terms in the normal course of business and are subject to scrutiny by the Board of Directors.
+The transactions undertaken with related parties, disclosed above, were carried out on commercial terms in the normal course of business and are subject to scrutiny by the Board of Directors.
 The transactions carried out with group subsidiaries were carried out at carrying amounts.

-Balances outstanding as at the year end with respect to group subsidiaries and other related parties are disclosed in Notes 11 and 17 to the Financial Statements.
+Balances outstanding as at the year end with respect to group subsidiaries and other related parties are disclosed in Notes 11 and 18 to the Financial Statements.
+Interest receivable and payable in this respect are disclosed in Notes 25 and 26 respectively.